Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Results

 In Figure~\ref{fig:SpectraFiducial}, we show the evolution of spectra from all the WD-NS/BH models for the fiducial model of mass ejection.
-For all the models, spectra correspond to the epochs at $-10$, $0$, $10$, $30$ and $60$ days relative to the r-band maximum (in the case of model X$_3$, we used the second r-peak).
+For all the models, spectral densities correspond to the epochs at $-10$, $0$, $10$, $30$ and $60$ days relative to the r-band maximum.
 The blue and visual parts of the spectrum for WD-NS mergers (models U, V, W, X, Y) are suppressed, probably because of the continuum and their relatively low nickel content.
 The red and the IR parts of the spectrum show strong line absorption.
 The spectra of ONe and CO WD disruptions (models U and U$_2$) are qualitatively similar, with the CO model showing stronger absorption in visual at the early time.
 Higher-mass models X and Y show weaker absorption near $5000\,{\rm \text{\normalfont\AA}}$ at the early times, which can probably be related to their higher photospheric temperatures.
 The model with a massive NS (model X$_2$) shows weaker line absorption in red near the peak, while the ONe WD-BH model (model X$_3$) shows strong absorption different from other models.

 The different models of how mass is ejected in our binaries, described in Section~\ref{sec:MethodSNuSetup}, allow us to assess the uncertainties in our current lightcurve and spectral modelling.
 We show the typical effects in Figure~\ref{fig:ModelComparison}.
 The fiducial {\sl Fast Ejecta} model, considered in this Section, is based on the assumption that the material is ejected from the disk while preserving its velocity and composition structure.
 In {\sl Fast mixed ejecta} model, we initialise the compositions assuming they get homogeneously mixed instead, allowing us to assess the effects of mixing on the lightcurves and spectra.
 The main effect of mixing is that the lightcurves become smoother.
 In particular, the early bump in the r-band disappears for all models, which is expected since the bump is caused by excess $^{56}$Ni in the outer ejecta.
 The peak in the mixed models occurs a bit earlier, likely also related to nickel redistribution.
 The absorption lines in the mixed models mostly get weaker compared to the fiducial model.
 This behaviour may be explained by a smaller amount of burned material being outside the photosphere for these models.
 We observe similar effects for all the other WD-NS/BH models.